Port Authority officials discuss pellet fire

-After experiencing two fires in the past five years, the Georgia Ports Authority is rethinking whether it will rebuild a dry goods facility containing wood pellets that burned down on May 1.
+After experiencing two fires in the past five years, the Georgia Ports Authority is rethinking whether it will rebuild the dry goods facility containing wood pellets that burned down on May 1.

 Griff Lynch, executive director of the authority, told Brunswick city commissioners at Wednesday’s meeting that the fire was being treated “extremely seriously” and that the future of a replacement building is uncertain.